MewIsEpic/Fortune-Gen/README.md

 ############

-Project Name: Fortune-Gen
+Project Name: Falcın

 ############

-Project Definition: Fortune-Gen is a generator for fortune poems in the style found in some Turkish brand gums.
+Project Definition: Falcın is a generator for fortune poems in the style found in some Turkish brand gums.

 ############